 We love plain yogurt just as it is, but sometimes our taste buds are looking for a little something special.
 Having an abundance of Karoun plain yogurt in my refrigerator prompted me to do some recipe experimentation.
 Recently I added yogurt to brownie mix, which worked extremely well, then my friend Bonnie made a delicious frosting using labne rather than cream cheese to top her cupcakes.
 I searched through my recipe file and rediscovered a recipe for spice cake that I hadn’t made in a very long time.
-I figured I’d try removing the fat and replacing it with plain yogurt to see if it would work.

 |Spicy Yogurt Cake|

 2 ¼ cups all-purpose flour